lionkor/BeamMP-Server-Docs/NewLua.md

 MP.RegisterEvent("onChatMessage", "MyChatMessageHandler")
 ```

-This will effectively make sure that any message that is exactly equal to "darn" will not be sent and won't show in chat.
+This will effectively make sure that any message that is exactly equal to "darn" will not be sent and won't show in chat (note that for a real profanity filter you'd want to see if the message *contains* "darn", not *is* "darn").
 Cancelling an event causes it to not happen, for example a chat message not to be shown to anyone else, a vehicle not to be spawned, etc.

 ## Custom Events